 Now, we didn’t cut out those food ads just for the above activity.
 I also challenged the children to make up their own Thanksgiving meal with the foods they had so carefully cut out.

-Most of the preschoolers cut out way too many for their plate, so they had to pick and choose what they wanted to include most.
+Most of the preschoolers cut out way too many food pictures for their plate, so they had to pick and choose what they wanted to include most.
 This time, however, I did challenge them to make up a healthy meal with only a few, if any, “sometimes” foods.

 When they were finished, we gathered at the circle time area one last time to finish our Thanksgiving nutrition activities.